Linear Tape-Open: Cleaning

 LTO drives have an internal tape head cleaning brush that is activated when a cartridge is inserted.

 When a more thorough cleaning is required, the drive signals this on its display and/or via Tape Alert flags.
+A cleaning cartridge can be inserted and the mechanism will automatically initiate a cleaning operation, passing a portion of the cleaning tape over the tape head to dislodge and collect any accumulated debris.